Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m05-teamserver-api/index.md

 ## Module Introduction

 In this section we'll guide you through a sequence of steps to exercise the Contrast Security REST APIs with pre-configured applications.

+This module is useful for members that wish to gain better understanding of how to automate with the Contrast API.

 ---
 ### Objectives